d99kris/rapidcsv/README.md

 Supported Platforms
 ===================
 Rapidcsv is implemented using C++11 with the intention of being portable.
-It's been tested on:
+It's tested on:
-- macOS Ventura 13.0
+- macOS Sonoma 14.7
-- Ubuntu 22.04 LTS
+- Ubuntu 24.04 LTS
-- Windows 10 / Visual Studio 2019
+- Windows Server / Visual Studio 2022

 Installation
 ============